 Confidence is a never-ending roller coaster of ups and downs, bringing you to the lowest lows but also the highest highs.
-Over the course of a 10 year career in fashion design, confidence has certainly been a hurdle for me to overcome.
-It has run the full spectrum, from feeling nothing but imposter syndrome to days where I felt on top of the world.
-There have been times where I was this close to throwing in the towel, switching fields and retreating all together.
+Over the course of a 10-year career in fashion design, confidence has certainly been a hurdle for me to overcome.
+It has run the full spectrum, from feeling nothing but imposter syndrome to days when I felt on top of the world.
+There have been times when I was this close to throwing in the towel, switching fields, and retreating altogether.
 Mostly because things weren't coming together the way I imagined, and my confidence was dwindling.

-For most of us, there comes a point when the balance starts to shift, and you start to feel more certain about your capabilities.
+For most of us, there comes a point when the balance starts to shift, and we start to feel more certain about our capabilities.
 The doubt has never fully subsided, but I still know there is a lot of value that I bring to the table, regardless of circumstance.
 I still have days where there is an inner voice whispering “are you sure you're good enough?”
-And let me tell you, when that voice emerges, there’s nothing I’d like to do more than tell that bitch to shut the hell up.
+And let me tell you when that voice emerges, there’s nothing I’d like to do more than tell that bitch to shut the hell up.

 Confidence is like a roller coaster at the carnival of life that you never knew you were even getting on.
 Especially early in our careers when we are filled with nothing but change and uncertainty.
 You’re constantly ratcheting up to the top, just to get ready for your next ride down.
 At some point, you try to learn better than to listen to that doubtful part of yourself.
 You push yourself to ride the highs as long as you can.
 In the process, you learn that the next low is a reason to start climbing for the next high, and it can be motivating and invigorating to reach places you've never been.
 You learn that the ride is much more enjoyable once you realize you're on it.
 Once you're aware, you can harness both the good and the bad and turn them into something that changes you for the better.

 My ride has been nothing but ups and downs lately.
-I sort of semi-quit my full time job in August + went for a three month sabbatical to Bali.
-The trip was amazing and a total eye opener.
+I sort of semi-quit my full-time job in August + went on a three-month sabbatical to Bali.
+The trip was amazing and a total eye-opener.
 When I left, I expected to come back to a part-time freelance role at my old job, as we had kept a door open for me to return and made some arrangements to allow it to happen.
 After spending time in Bali, my heart wasn't truly into returning, even though I left on good terms and had previously enjoyed my work there.
 When I got back to the US, I reached out to confirm an arrangement that worked for both of us, but ultimately we couldn't agree on the exact terms and it didn't work out.

 There are still some big lows, of course, and when it's you and you alone, there's no one else to blame when things go bad, so you put a lot of strain on yourself to get it right -- the first time!
 While I was in Bali, I was working for a few clients, and I had a batch of first proto samples come in and they were so bad, really awful, like . . . some of the weirdest samples I have ever seen put together for a buyer.
 They were HUGE in strange ways; I had to pin inches and inches out of them, but I fit them anyway.